 Select favourable markets for your product

-There may be many potential markets for your products.
 To stay on top of things, list criteria to select the most favourable foreign markets.
-You can compare the macroeconomic situation in several countries by checking the Netherlands Enterprise Agency Landeninformatie (in Dutch only).
+You can compare (in Dutch) the macro-economic situation in several countries by checking the Netherlands Enterprise Agency Landeninformatie (in Dutch only).
 Check out the current situation as well as expected developments.
-Try to find branch and sector information, for instance from local branch organisations; they often publish market and branch reports or trade magazines.
+Try to find branch and sector information (in Dutch), for instance from local branch organisations; they often publish market and branch reports or trade magazines.
 If your focus is on the European market, you will do well to read the market reports published by the CBI (Center for the Promotion of Import from developing countries).
 The CBI informs businesses in developing countries about opportunities for products on the European market, but the reports also offer relevant information for companies in the Netherlands that want to export to other European countries.
 Also, be aware of cultural differences in trading and product experience.
-The EU Market Access Database provides information on local customs and traditions.
+The EU Access2Markets database provides information on local customs and traditions.

 Research your chosen country